MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ### OFB mode of operation

-The Output Feedback (OFB) mode is equal as CFB mode but the result of encrypting the initialization vector is not XORed with the plaintext.
+The [Output Feedback]("https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Output_Feedback_(OFB)") (OFB) mode is equal as CFB mode but the result of encrypting the initialization vector is not XORed with the plaintext.
 With this small change, we achieve that if an error occurs during the transmission, it only will provoke a minimal error in the actual block without affecting the following ones.

 \\( I_0 = IV \\);